rubyreferences/rubyref/_src/intermediate/sanitized/doc/syntax/literals.md

     (1..2)  # includes its ending value
     (1...2) # excludes its ending value
+    (1..)   # endless range, representing infinite sequence from 1 to Infinity

 You may create a range of any object.
 See the Range documentation for details on the methods you need to implement.